Currency Swap

 In the world of finance and trading, a currency swap also goes by the name ‘cross-currency swap’, since you are exchanging one currency for another in the transaction.
 It is a legal contract between 2 parties, with the pre-stated objective of exchanging the currencies at a future date, at a pre-set rate of exchange.
 Typically, global banks are the facilitators of these swaps a.k.a. the middlemen, in currency swap exchanges.
 It is also possible for global banks to function as counterparties in currency swaps.
 This is a great way to hedge against their global exposure, particularly as it relates to forex risk.

-What is swap meaning, you may be wondering.
+What does swap mean?
 In finance, a currency swap is an agreement between 2 counterparties to a forex transaction.
 They agree to exchange one currency for another, at a specific point in time.
 The financial instruments can be anything, but the majority of swaps involve forex exchanges.

 Trade Forex & CFDs at AvaTrade Australia Now, or Trade Risk-Free in Demo Mode